-- 3.65 The Council will support the provision of housing to meet specialist needs where the proposed accommodation would meet an identified need as set out in the LHNA i.e. accommodation for homeless families, victims of domestic abuse, and other identified groups. - 3.66 The LHNA also suggests that the number of rough sleepers has increased in recent years and is projected to continue increasing.
-A lack of available stock for women and families facing domestic abuse was also identified. - 3.67 Residential hostels within the Borough have traditionally catered for groups such as the single homeless, people who are mentally ill or disabled and women who have experienced domestic abuse.
+- 5.67 The LHNA also suggests that the number of rough sleepers has increased in recent years and is projected to continue increasing.
+In-line with the Council's Homelessness and Rough-Sleeping Strategy 2020-25 or any future updates, the Council supports move-on accommodation for homeless people with more complex needs.
+A lack of available stock for women and families facing domestic abuse was also identified. - 5.68 Residential hostels within the borough have traditionally catered for groups such as the single homeless, people who are mentally ill or disabled and women who have experienced domestic abuse.
 It is recognised that the traditional type of hostel may, in some cases, no longer be the most appropriate form of accommodation and therefore the change of a hostel site to a different form of affordable housing may be appropriate.